 The fair value underlying the \$24.2 million assigned to acquired IPR&D in the Agere FPGA acquisition was determined by identifying research projects in areas for which technological feasibility had not been established and there was no alternative future use.
 Projects in the IPR&D category are the ORCA 4 FPGA family, the next generation FPGA family and the FPSC field-programmable system chips.
 The following is a brief description of these projects.
-The ORCA 4 FPGA family project, increasing speed and density and enhancing yields, was approximately 85% complete and estimated to be completed by 2003 at an estimated cost of \$1.5 million.
-This project was completed during 2002 with no material change in cost.
-The next generation FPGA family project, increasing speed and density while reducing die size, was approximately 50% complete and estimated to be completed by 2004 at an estimated cost of \$2 million.
+The

+2004 at an estimated cost of \$2 million.
 There has been no material change in the schedule or estimated cost of this project.
-The future development of FPSC field-programmable system chips (field-programmable system chips which combine embedded pre-defined logic circuits with an FPGA platform) was approximately 25% to 90% complete, and estimated to be completed by incorporating the acquired technologies under development, assuming they are successfully completed.
+The IPR&D value of \$24.2 million was determined by an income approach where fair value is the present value of projected free cash flows that will be generated by the products incorporating the acquired technologies under development, assuming they are successfully completed.
 The estimated net free cash flows generated by the products over 5-7 year periods were discounted at rates ranging from 23 to 25 percent in relation to the stage of completion and the technical risks associated with achieving technological feasibility.
 The net cash flows for such projects were based on management's estimates of revenue, expenses and asset requirements.
 Any delays or failures in the completion of these projects could impact our expected return on investment and future results.
 In addition, our financial condition would be adversely affected if the value of other intangible assets acquired became impaired.